Isaiahmill14/esport-arena/README.md

 <img width="655" alt="Screenshot 2024-04-06 at 9 34 21 PM (2)" src="./public/esport-arena-logo.png">
 </p>

 Esport Arena is a gaming app for all gamers ranging from friends that want to have a little more competition to professionals at the top of their game.
 Gamers can choose across a selection of current supported games to post matches and/or accept others' to setup competitions ranging from 1v1 to 4v4.
+Gamers can also post on the forum page if they are looking to meet new friends or have a questions regarding the site.

 ## :sparkles: How it Works:
-**Sign Up**: Create your Wander account and set up your profile, including your interests, preferences, and travel goals.
+**Sign Up**: Create your account

-**Explore**: Browse personalized recommendations, discover new attractions, and connect with fellow explorers who share your interests.
+**Explore**: Browse ladder matches and forum posts from other gamers, accept and play matches, and connect with fellow gamers who share your love for the game.

-**Plan**: Plan solo adventures or group outings with ease using Wander's intuitive planning tools.

-**Navigate**: Use Wander's interactive layout to navigate to your chosen destinations with confidence.

-**Review and Share**: Rate and review attractions you've visited to help fellow explorers make informed decisions.
-Share your experiences, photos, and tips to inspire others and contribute to Wander's vibrant community of adventurers.

-**Connect**: Create meaningful connections with like-minded individuals, share your experiences, and contribute to Wander's thriving community.

-You think you got what it takes?
-Signup now and begin your friendly or maybe slightly more serious competition across a selection of games such as Call of Duty MW3, Halo Infinite, Fortnite, and more to come...
+**Game On**: You think you got what it takes?
+Signup now and begin your friendly or maybe slightly more serious competition across a selection of games such as Call of Duty, Halo, Fortnite, and more to come...

 # Screenshots
 <img src="./public/ladder-matches.png">